jheyman/blog/pages/BlueKey/index.md

 **Note**: the whole User Guide of the RN42 module is available [here](http://ww1.microchip.com/downloads/en/DeviceDoc/bluetooth_cr_UG-v1.0r.pdf), see chapter 5 about support for the HID profile.

+Once the device is paired like that, it will receive any string sent from the code over the serial line (e.g. `Serial.print` statement).

 #### Keypad management

 The matrix keypad if basically just a set of wires organized in 4 rows and 4 columns, which come in electrical contact under the key that is pushed.
 The 8 wires are connected to 8 GPIOs on the arduino, and then some code is required to scan the continuity between the rows and columns and figure out if a key was pushed (and which one).

 There are existing arduino libraries to manage keypads, but most of those I found rely on polling of row/column lines at regular intervals from the main loop, and I wanted to avoid this (since there is then a strong dependency between the reactivity of the keypad and the main loop execution time, which tends to change over time as code is added).
-A much better option in my opinion is to use interrupts to only execute code when a key is pushed.
+A better option in my opinion is to use interrupts to only execute code when a key is pushed.

 Based on the example from this [Atmel keypad application note](http://www.atmel.com/Images/doc1232.pdf), I therefore wired the keypad as follows:
 ![keypad]({{ site.baseurl }}/assets/images/BlueKey/keypad_concept.png)

 * Row lines are connected to arduino GPIOs that are configured as **inputs with pull-ups**.
 * Column lines are connected to arduino GPIOs that are configured as **outputs initially set to LOW/GND state**
-* each rows is connected to one arduino GPIO that is configured as an **interrupt pin** (on the arduino model I use, only pins 2 & 3 have this capability), configured as with a pull-up, and triggered upon FALLING edges of the signal.
+* All rows are connected to one arduino GPIO that is configured as an **interrupt pin** (on the arduino model I use, only pins 2 & 3 have this capability), configured as with a pull-up, and triggered upon FALLING edges of the signal.
     * the diodes are there to avoid conflicts between multiple rows, they implement a kind of **OR operation** into the interrupt pin.
 * when any key is pushed, the corresponding row is then connected to GND via the column that the key belongs to.
 * this pulls the interrupt line LOW, which triggers an interrupt